When Hoshea ruled Israel

 The reason that the Israelis were defeated

 7 Those things happened because the Israeli people had sinned against Yahweh their God.
 He had rescued their ancestors from the power [MTY] of the king of Egypt and brought them safely out of Egypt, but later they began to worship other gods.
 8 They imitated the things that the heathen/pagan people-groups did.
 Those were the groups that Yahweh had expelled as the Israelis occupied their land.
 The Israeli people also did the evil things that the kings of Israel ◄introduced/showed to them►.
 9 The Israeli people also secretly did many things that were not pleasing to Yahweh their God.
 They built shrines to worship idols in all their cities, including small towns and big cities with walls around them.
-10 They set up stone pillars to honor those gods, and poles to worship the goddess Asherah, at the top of every high hill and under every big tree.
+10 They set up stone pillars to honor gods, and poles to worship the goddess Asherah at the top of every high hill and under every big tree.
 11 The Israelis burned incense in every place where they worshiped those gods, just like the people-groups who lived there previously had done—the groups that Yahweh had expelled from the land.
 The Israelis did many wicked things that caused Yahweh to become angry.
 12 Yahweh warned them many times that they should not worship idols, but they did it anyway.
 13 Yahweh frequently sent his prophets and ◄seers/those who saw visions from Yahweh► to warn the people of Israel and the people of Judah.
 The message that Yahweh gave them was, “Turn away from all your evil behavior.
 Obey my commands and my laws, the laws that I told your ancestors to obey and which I told the prophets who served me to tell to you again.”

 14 But the Israeli people would not pay attention.
 They were stubborn [IDI] just like their ancestors were.
 Just like their ancestors did, they refused to believe in Yahweh their God.
 15 They rejected Yahweh's laws and the agreement that he had made with their ancestors.
 They ignored Yahweh's warnings.
-They worshiped worthless idols, and as a result they themselves became worthless.
-Although Yahweh had commanded them to not imitate the behavior of the people-groups that lived near them, they disobeyed that command.
+They worshiped worthless idols and as a result they themselves became worthless.
+Although Yahweh had commanded them not to imitate the behavior of the people-groups that lived near them, they disobeyed that command.

 18 So, because Yahweh was very angry with the Israeli people, he allowed their enemies to take them away from their country.
 Only the people of the tribe of Judah were left in the land.
 19 But even the people of Judah did not obey the commands of Yahweh their God.
 They imitated the evil customs that the Israelis had introduced.
 20 So Yahweh rejected all the people of Israel and of Judah.
 He punished them by allowing the armies of other nations to defeat them and take them away.
 He got rid of all of them.

 21 Earlier, when Yahweh allowed the people of Israel to separate/break away from the area [MTY] that King David had estabished, they chose Jeroboam, the son of Nebat, to be their king.
-Then Jeroboam enticed the people of Israel to stop worshiping Yahweh, and to worship idols instead.
+Then Jeroboam enticed the people of Israel to stop worshiping Yahweh and to worship idols instead.
 He induced them to commit great sins.
 22 And the Israeli people continued to do the evil things that Jeroboam introduced.
-They did not turn away from the those sins, 23 until finally Yahweh got rid of them.
-That was just as his prophets had warned would happen.
+They did not turn away from those sins, 23 until finally Yahweh got rid of them.
+That was just what his prophets had warned would happen.
 The Israeli people were taken away to the land of Assyria, and they still remain there.

 Other groups settled in Israel

-24 The king of Assyria ordered his soldiers to take groups of people from Babylon, Cuthah, Avva, Hamath, and Sepharvim cities to Samaria region, and to resettle them in the towns there, to take the place of the Israelis who lived there previously.
-Those groups took control over Samaria region and lived in the towns of Samaria.
-25 But these people who came from other countries did not worship Yahweh when they first arrived in Samaria.
+24 The king of Assyria ordered his soldiers to take groups of people from Babylon, Cuthah, Avva, Hamath, and Sepharvaim cities to Samaria region, and to resettle them in the towns there, to take the place of the Israelis who lived there previously.
+Those people took control over Samaria region and lived in the towns of Samaria.
+25 But those people who came from other countries did not worship Yahweh when they first arrived in Samaria.
 So Yahweh sent lions to kill some of them.
 26 Then those people sent a message to the king of Assyria.
 They wrote, “We people who have resettled in the towns of Samaria do not know how to worship the God that the Israelis worshiped in this land.
 So he has sent lions among us to kill us, because we have not worshiped him correctly.”

 27 When the king of Assyria read this letter, he commanded his officers, “Send one of the priests whom you brought here from Samaria to go back there.
 Tell him to teach the people who are now living there how to worship correctly the God whom the Israelis worshiped in that land.”
 28 So the officers did that.
 They sent one of the Israeli priests back to Samaria.
 That priest went to live in Bethel city, and he taught the people there how to worship Yahweh.